Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 certoraRun BankFixed.sol:Bank --verify Bank:Additional.spec --settings -rule=totalFundsAfterDeposit
 ```

 Notice the useful option of `-rule` to run one rule at a time.

-A violation is found, do you understand why?
+A violation is found.

-A violation is found, do you understand why?
+Do you understand why?
-Adding additional variables to the rule can help understand the counter example, try adding `userFundsBefore` and `totalBefore`
+Adding additional variables to the rule can help understand the counter-example.

+Try adding the ***helper variables*** `userFundsBefore` and `totalBefore`.
-As we discussed, the tool assumes all possible input state as a starting state.
-So, the rule is violated in the case that the in the initial state totalFunds is less than the current funds of the msg.sender.
+As we discussed, the tool assumes all possible input states as a starting state.
+The rule is violated when the initial state's totalFunds is less than the current funds of msg.sender.
-By adding preconditions, you can eliminate infeasible states and put constraints on values.
+By adding ***preconditions***, you can eliminate infeasible states and put constraints on values.
 rule `totalFundsAfterDepositWithPrecondition` has the constraint
 `require  getTotalFunds(e) >= getFunds(e, e.msg.sender);`

-It assumes that in the initial state before calling deposit, the total funds is at least as the user funds
+The prover will now assume that in the initial state before calling deposit, the total funds are at least the user funds.
 ```sh
 certoraRun BankFixed.sol:Bank --verify Bank:Additional.spec --msg “running with precondition”
 ```

 Use the `--msg` flag to add a message description to your run.
+It can help you recognize a specific run.
-You will see the message in the mail and help you recognize one run form the rest.
+You will see the message in the run results mail.

 This property can be generalized to hold on all functions